JohannesBuchner/nway/doc/math.rst

 true in practice.
 When differences are noticed, they will only strengthen :math:`\bar{q}(m)`, and the procedure may be iterated.

+.. _`sec:implementation`:

 Implementation
 --------------

+This section gives some details connecting the math above to a concrete and efficient implementation on a computer.

-My implementation for matching :math:`n` catalogues is a Python program called Nway.
+The implementation for matching :math:`n` catalogues is a Python program called nway.
 The input catalogues have to be in FITS format.
 Information about the (shared) sky coverage has to be provided to the program as well.
 The program proceeds in four steps.